kencormack/pistar-lastqso/README.md

       enabled: YSF2DMR, YSF2NXDN, YSF2P25, DMR2YSR, and DMR2NXDN.
       If enabled, the mode will show a "1".
 Disabled will show a "0".

       The sixth line shows a number of counters.
-The counters repre- sent the following: DMR traffic, YSF traffic, Kerchunks, Errors, Warnings, and Restarts since program launch.
-Regarding the restarts, expect typically two such events per day... rotation to a new day's log at midnight UTC, and again each night during pi-star's nightly update, when services are bounced.
-Note too that any changes you make to pi-star's config via the GUI will also bounce the services, when your changes are saved.
+They show the number of DMR, YSF, NXDN, DSTAR, and P25 messages seen since the program was launched.

-      The last line shows a dashed line in normal operation mode, when watching the live log.
-However, when the -r|--replay option is specified, a simple reminder appears to indicate that the program is running in "replay mode".
+      The last line shows the number of Kerchunks, Errors, Warnings, and log Restarts observed since program launch.
+However, when the "-r|--replay" option is used, the last line instead performs a different function.
+It displays a reminder indicating that the program is in "replay mode" (not viewing live traffic)

   -l|--logo
       Disables the animated logo at startup.